Certified Lean Kanban Foundation (KMP1)

 - Evolve process and practice according to team needs in a meaningful way

 - Connect with the Kanban community for the sharing of practical experiences and the development of new ideas and techniques

-This course has been accredited by David J Anderson (creator of the Kanban method) and Lean-Kanban University (LKU).
+This course has been accredited by David J Anderson (creator of the Kanban method) and Kanban University (KU).

-Those students taking a LKU-accredited course will be eligible to become members of the Lean-Kanban University.
-To read about the benefits and learn more, visit the LKU website.
+Those students taking a KU-accredited course will be eligible to become members of the Kanban University.
+To read about the benefits and learn more, visit the KU website.

-Students can choose to receive an electronic copy of either "Kanban - Successful Evolutionary Change for Your Technology Business" by David J. Anderson or "Kanban From The Inside" by Mike Burrows.
+Students can choose to receive an electronic copy of "Kanban - Successful Evolutionary Change for Your Technology Business" by David J. Anderson.

 To contact RippleRock and learn more about how we can help you, email us at firstname.lastname@example.org